 BATMAN V SUPERMAN: DAWN OF JUSTICE

-Finally, DC Comics despite being owned by a movie studio Warner Brothers and being best positioned to compete with Marvel have gotten started.
+Despite DC Comics being owned by a movie studio, Warner Brothers, and being best positioned to compete with Marvel, it has taken them a long time to get started.
 You cannot help but wonder in the same time that Marvel have been building their empire (from 1998 to the present) and superheroes have gone through the roof on movie screens, what has been going on at DC/Warners that they have dithered around and failed to get their act into gear.
 It is not to say that we havent seen various DC adapted films.
 Christopher Nolan had enormous success with his Dark Knight trilogy Batman Begins (2005), The Dark Knight (2008) and The Dark Knight Rises (2012).
 On the other hand, the flops outweigh the successes efforts like Catwoman (2004), Constantine (2005), Jonah Hex (2010) and Green Lantern (2011).
 The one exception I would mention is Bryan Singers Superman Returns (2006), which is not the critical and box-office flop that people keep calling it it was even one of the Top 10 grossing films of its year.
 The one other success might by Zack Snyders Watchmen (2009), although this is a work that stands outside of regular DC superhero continuity.
 You suspect the reason is that DC/Warners lack a creative name like Avi Arad and Kevin Feige present someone deeply steeped in the comic-books who can guide the vision.

-Zack Snyder did fairly well with Man of Steel (2013), which received a mixed audience and critical response with many switching off due to an entire second half that was taken up by copious quantities of mass destruction as Superman levelled most of Metropolis.
+Zack Snyders Man of Steel (2013) received a mixed audience and critical response with many switching off due to an entire second half that was taken up by copious quantities of mass destruction as Superman levelled most of Metropolis.
 The film was nevertheless a major box-office success.
 Within days of its opening, Snyder and Warner Brothers announced their follow-up would be Batman V Superman.
 This is perhaps THE biggest headline act that any film attempting to do the superhero continuity crossover thing could come up with.
-A few months later, the subtitle Dawn of Justice was tacked on where Warners were clearly letting it be known that they were entering into the superhero shared universe stakes and doing an Avengers of their own, which would meet up in Justice League Part One (2017), while there are both individual Wonder Woman (2017) and Aquaman (2018) films and two solo Ben Affleck Batman films being shot/planned as Dawn of Justice goes into release, as well as Suicide Squad (2016) that features an appearance from Ben Affleck as Batman.
+A few months later, the subtitle Dawn of Justice was tacked on where Warners were clearly letting it be known that they were entering into the superhero shared universe stakes and doing an Avengers of their own, which would meet up in Justice League (2017).
+Batman V Superman was followed by Suicide Squad (2016) that features an appearance from Ben Affleck as Batman, Wonder Woman (2017), while Aquaman (2018), Cyborg and The Flash films and two solo Ben Affleck Batman films are being shot/planned as Dawn of Justice goes into release.

-More the Same We Had in Man of Steel
+More the Same of We Had in Man of Steel

 Zack Snyder seems to want to be the Michael Bay of superhero movies.
 Man of Steel was taken over by mass destruction on an epic scale, the same sort that Bay gives us in his Transformers films.
 It was impressive but seeing building after building collapsing eventually became numbing.
 I get the theme that Snyder is wanting to explore that someone with Supermans powers would be unimagineably godlike in power and find it interesting but the point seemed to be made with overkill.
 We get more of the same here.
 The film is frequently punctuated by scenes of Superman exploding through buildings, Batman engaged in massive car chases through the streets and the like.
 There is not the numbing half-hour long destruction of Metropolis but we do get Batman and Superman fighting and demolishing an empty building and extended climax with the two of them and Wonder Woman fighting Doomsday in another massively powerful battle.

-Snyder also seems to want to cast Superman into a Dark Knight milieu where you increasingly feel he doesnt belong.
+Snyder also seems to want to cast Superman into a Dark Knight milieu, somewhere you increasingly feel that Superman doesnt belong.
 It started in Man of Steel and continues here the lighting scheme has been colour desaturated until the film takes place in a low-lit monochrome grey, punctuated only by the murky reds and blues of Supermans suit and the green of kryptonite.
 It makes for an incredibly dour film.

-I have an enormous respect for scriptwriter David S. Goyer.
-He is the Go To man in Hollywood when it comes to writing comic-book movies and without any question knows his stuff.
+David S. Goyer is the Go To man in Hollywood when it comes to writing comic-book movies and without any question knows his stuff.
 That said, there were many aspects of Man of Steel that were irritating.
 One of these was the elimination of Clark Kent bespectacled reporter until the very end.
 We certainly get more of the traditional Clark here but there is nothing of the central conflict that goes through Superman comic-books of his life divided between the massively powerful alien and the klutzy human.
 And with he and Lois Lane shacked up, there is none of what runs through the comic-book of he constantly having to devise ways to avoid her attempts to unmask him and the eternal triangle between she wanting the superhero while he pines for her ignored as the reporter.

 Another large liberty taken with established continuity is having a Lex Luthor with a full head of hair.
 The one distinctive element of every portrayal of Luthor throughout the comic-books is that he is bald.
 Just like Gene Hackman in Superman (1978), Luthor remains hirsute throughout the film and only gets it removed once he is jailed at the end.
 If the films keep casting actors that dont want to shave their heads, then why not cast somebody who does?
 It is not exactly as though Dawn of Justice could not have found almost anybody to improve on Jesse Eisenbergs lunatically random performance.

-On the plus side, Goyer seems to have drawn much of the film from two of the top-selling DC titles of all time Frank Millers The Dark Knight Returns (1986) and The Death of Superman (1992-3).
+Goyer seems to have drawn much of Batman V Superman: Dawn of Justice from two of the top-selling DC titles of all time The Dark Knight Returns (1986) by Frank Miller and The Death of Superman (1992-3).
 From The Dark Knight Returns, we get the central image of Batman going into battle against Superman in an armoured suit that evens the mismatched vulnerability between them.
 Plus also you could argue that Goyer is following on from what Miller was interested in in questioning the morality of the superhero and the public perception of this.
 From The Death of Superman, which also formed the basis of Tim Burtons aborted Superman Lives, we get the climactic battle with Doomsday and the apparent death of Superman, which is left unresolved as the film fades to black.

 Plus there are all manner of continuity easter eggs littered throughout the film as there was in Man of Steel references to the bottle city of Kandor; the appearance of Anatoli Knyazev who becomes the Batman villain known as KGBeast; cameos from Lana Lang and Jimmy Olsen (who would now appear to be a CIA spy and is seemingly shot in another abrupt jolt to universe continuity); to tiny details like Snyder visually recreating the exact panels that depict the murder of the Waynes from The Dark Knight Returns, right down to their attending a screening of The Mask of Zorro (1940).
-Elsewhere, many of the internet have interpreted some of the cryptic images in the dream sequences as setting the groundwork for the introduction of Darkseid and aspects of Jack Kirbys Fourth World saga.
+Many on the internet interpreted the cryptic images in the dream sequences as setting the groundwork for the introduction of Darkseid and aspects of Jack Kirbys Fourth World saga.